Small Town Inertia - Seminar with Jim Mortram

 The Hobart Room, Assembly House, Theatre Street, Norwich.
 NR2 1RQ.

-Take a break from your Christmas shopping to remember the true meaning of Christmas; love and compassion within your community.
+Take a break from your Christmas shopping to remember the true meaning of the season: love and compassion within your community.

-Join us as we hear from the hugely inspirational and award winning local photographer, Jim Mortram, as he talks about his social documentary photo series; Small Town Inertia.
+Join us as we hear inspirational, award-winning local photographer Jim Mortram discuss his social documentary photo series, Small Town Inertia.

-In this seminar, Jim will be focusing on the social implications behind this series, the importance in documentary photography and how it gives a voice to those who have no opportunity or means to fight back against stereotypes and misreprestations in both life, and their communities.
+In this seminar, Jim will be focusing on the social implications behind this series, as well as the importance of documentary photography and how it gives a voice to those who do not have the means to fight back against stereotypes and prejudice.

 He'll also touch upon his new book, and the moving stories of the individuals featured in his photographs.